 In my late teens, I moved to the North Shore of Boston to study painting with Marc Rouzens, a student protégé of Mark Rothko, and later to Philadelphia for further artistic and design training gaining an MFA from Temple University, Tyler School of Art being taught by Margo Margolis.

 Because I was trained in the lineage of the Abstract Expressionists, I have been strongly influenced by modern masters, including many of the New York School and the European Surrealist painters, namely Willem de Kooning, Franz Kline, Robert Motherwell and Mark Rothko.

 In the mid-‘90’s my wife Christine Morris (author, bodyworker and yoga instructor) and I moved to San Diego to spend more time in harmony with our work and the natural, oceanic world of the west coast.
 Over the years, in addition to pursuing my artwork, I have founded multiple businesses, including a nationally recognized creative agency (Mth Degree, Inc.) and my brand and culture consultancy Matter Consulting (MatterCo.co).
 During this time I have also taught art and design at multiple colleges on the east and west coasts, including Salisbury State University, San Diego State University, and San Diego City College.

-In addition to the galleries I show and sell work, my artwork exists in private collections, including the poet, philosopher David Whyte.
+In addition to the galleries I show and sell work, my artwork exists in several private collections.

 Contact for acquisition and gallery inquires: email@example.com